 The sample for our test can be easily collected in the comfort of your own home, and all necessary instruments and instructions will be provided in the kit that will be sent to you.
 This is done in an absolutely painless and quick manner, by collecting loose skin cells from the inside of your mouth through a cheek (buccal) swab.

 In our partner laboratory, your sample is tested for the signs that point to genetic mutations related to Hypolactasia and Lactose Intolerance.
 In Caucasian adults, the LCT gene polymorphism -13910C>T (HGVS: g.30366C>T, rs4988235) has been linked to the condition.
 Lactase non-persistence seems to be the case when individuals are homozygous for C allele.

 So take the steps to eliminate any feelings of discomfort or pain you may be having as a result of your diet and take our Lactose Intolerance Test, starting from just $199 and results ready in 3-4 weeks following receipt of your samples.

 Lactose intolerance and celiac disease are known to share some common symptoms. homeDNAdirect offers other clinical DNA tests such as the celiac genetic predisposition test which tests for and confirms whether an individual carries the genes involved in celiac disease.
-Get more information about celiac disease predisposition testing.
+Read more about celiac disease predisposition testing.